 However, even if you only start with 100 USD but you invest them wisely, your stake might be worth a lot more in the future.
 If you had invested 100 USD in Ether in Summer 2016, your investment would be worth 2860 USD just one year later.
 If something similar happens to you, then that might be a great time to diversify the portfolio.

-What to diversify a cryptocurrency portfolio in?
+How to diversify a cryptocurrency portfolio?

 There are several approaches when it comes down to diversifying a cryptocurrency portfolio.
 An interesting strategy is the following: